-Rent-A-Center and Acima operated as independent companies prior to the consummation of the Merger in February 2021.
-We have devoted, and expect to continue to devote, significant management attention and resources to integrating the business practices and operations of Acima with the other business of Rent-A-Center.
-Potential difficulties we may encounter in the integration process include the following:
+Upbound Group, Inc. and Acima operated as independent companies prior to the consummation of the Merger in February 2021.
+We have devoted, and expect to continue to devote, significant management attention and resources to integrating the business practices and operations of Acima with the other business of Upbound Group, Inc. Potential difficulties we may encounter in the integration process include the following:

-- the inability to successfully combine the businesses of Rent-A-Center and Acima in a manner that permits Rent-A-Center to achieve the cost savings or revenue enhancements anticipated to result from the Merger, which would result in the anticipated benefits of the Merger not being realized in the time frame currently anticipated or at all; - lost sales and customers as a result of certain customers, retail partners or other third parties of either of the two companies deciding not to do business with us after the Merger; - the complexities associated with managing Rent-A-Center out of several different locations and integrating personnel from Acima, resulting in a significantly larger combined company, while at the same time attempting to provide consistent, high quality products and services; - the complexities of consolidating retail partner locations; - the additional complexities of integrating a company with different products, services, markets and customers; - · coordinating corporate and administrative infrastructures and harmonizing insurance coverage; - coordinating accounting, information technology, communications, administration and other systems; - complexities associated with implementing necessary controls for Acima's business activities to address Rent-A-Center's requirements as a public company; - identifying and eliminating redundant and underperforming functions and assets; - difficulty addressing possible differences in corporate culture and management philosophies; - the failure to retain key employees of either Acima or Rent-A-Center; - potential unknown liabilities and unforeseen increased expenses, delays or regulatory conditions associated with the Merger, including litigation relating to the Merger or the ultimate outcome of the CFPB investigation of Acima;

-- performance shortfalls at one or both of the two companies as a result of the diversion of management's attention to efforts to integrate Acima's operations; and - a deterioration of credit ratings.
+- the inability to successfully combine the businesses of Upbound Group, Inc. and Acima in a manner that permits Upbound Group, Inc. to achieve the cost savings or revenue enhancements anticipated to result from the Merger, which would result in the anticipated benefits of the Merger not being realized in the time frame currently anticipated or at all; - the complexities associated with managing Upbound Group, Inc. out of several different locations and integrating personnel from Acima, resulting in a significantly larger combined company, while at the same time attempting to provide consistent, high quality products and services; - the complexities of consolidating retail partner locations; - the additional complexities of integrating a company with different products, services, markets, suppliers, vendors and customers; - · coordinating corporate and administrative infrastructures; - · coordinating accounting, information technology, communications, administration and other systems; - complexities associated with implementing necessary controls for Acima's business activities to address Upbound Group, Inc.'s requirements as a public company; - · identifying and eliminating redundant and underperforming functions and assets; - difficulty addressing possible differences in corporate culture and management philosophies; - the failure to retain key employees of either Acima or Upbound Group, Inc.; - potential unknown liabilities and unforeseen increased expenses, delays or regulatory conditions associated with the Merger, including litigation relating to the Merger or the ultimate outcome of the previously disclosed CFPB investigation or multi-state attorney general matter; - performance shortfalls at one or both of the two companies as a result of the diversion of management's attention to efforts to integrate Acima's operations; and - a deterioration of credit ratings.

-For all these reasons, the integration process could result in the distraction of Rent-A-Center's management, the disruption of Rent-A-Center's ongoing business or inconsistencies in its products, services, standards, controls, procedures and policies, any of which could materially and adversely affect our ability to maintain relationships with our customers, retail partners, vendors and employees or to achieve the anticipated benefits of the Merger, or could otherwise materially and adversely affect our business and financial results.
+For all these reasons, the integration process could result in the distraction of Upbound Group, Inc.'s management, the disruption of Upbound Group, Inc.'s ongoing business or inconsistencies in its products, services, standards, controls, procedures and policies, any of which could materially and adversely affect our ability to maintain relationships with our customers, retail partners, vendors and employees or to achieve the anticipated benefits of the Merger, or could otherwise materially and adversely affect our business and financial results.

-An inability to realize the full extent of the anticipated benefits and cost synergies of the Merger, as well as any delays encountered in the integration process, could have a material adverse effect on the revenues, level of expenses and operating results of the combined company, which may materially and adversely affect the value of Rent-A-Center's securities.
+An inability to realize the full extent of the anticipated benefits and cost synergies of the Merger, as well as any delays encountered in the integration process, could have a material adverse effect on the revenues, level of expenses and operating results of the combined company, which may materially and adversely affect the value of Upbound Group, Inc.'s securities.